Jim Rigby

 James Patrick Rigby is an American politician serving as a Republican member of the Pennsylvania House of Representatives for the 71st district since 2019.

 Biography

 Rigby graduated from Ferndale Area High School and attended the police academy at the Greater Johnstown Career and Technology Center.
 After volunteering as a firefighter, he worked as a police officer and was named chief of police in Ferndale in 2015.
 He also served on the Ferndale Borough Council for 24 years, including 6 years as the council president.

 In 2018, Rigby was elected to the Pennsylvania House of Representatives representing the 71st district, which includes parts of Cambria County and Somerset County.
 He defeated incumbent Democratic representative Bryan Barbin in the general election with 52% of the vote.
-He ran for reelection and 2020 and did not have an opponent in the general election.
+He ran for reelection in 2020, 2022, and 2024 and did not have an opponent in any of the general elections.